Stages of baby's psychomotor development

-Do you know the major milestones in your baby's psychomotor development between the ages of 0 and 2?
-We'll explain all of this in this article!
+Do you know the major stages of your baby's psychomotor development between 0 and 2 years old?
+We explain all this development in this article!

-Baby's psychomotor development: The major stages from 0 to 2 years
+Baby's psychomotor development: Key stages from 0 to 2 years

-During his first two years of life, your baby will develop his motor and mental abilities at high speed!
-From archaic reflexes to the discovery of his body , including his first steps and first words , he will never cease to surprise you.
-At Biostime, this subject fascinates us and we will share with you all our knowledge on the psychomotor development of babies between 0 and 2 years old .
+During the first two years of life, your baby will develop their motor and cognitive skills at lightning speed!
+From primitive reflexes to discovering their body , including first steps and first words , they will never cease to amaze you.
+At Biostime, we are passionate about this subject and we will share with you all our knowledge about the psychomotor development of babies between 0 and 2 years old .

 What is psychomotor development?
 1,2

-Psychomotor development combines psychological development (intellectual, sensory, emotional, behavioral) and motor development (posture, motor skills, coordination).
-This is the process that will allow your baby to discover the positions and movements that will lead him to walking.
-This development is particularly important in infants and toddlers , because it is a period of life when many acquisitions are made.
+Psychomotor development combines psychological development (intellectual, sensory, emotional, and behavioral) with motor development (posture, movement, and coordination).
+It is the process that allows your baby to discover the positions and movements that will lead them to walking.
+This development is particularly important in infants and toddlers , as this is a period of life marked by numerous acquisitions.

-We often distinguish four groups in psychomotor development: motor and postural acquisitions, language acquisitions, manual acquisitions and oculomotor and reaction acquisitions.
+Four groups are often distinguished in psychomotor development: motor and postural acquisitions, language acquisitions, manual acquisitions, and oculomotor and reactive acquisitions.

-What are the stages of a baby's psychomotor development between 0 and 2 years old?
+What are the stages of psychomotor development in babies between 0 and 2 years old?

-Before giving you the main stages of psychomotor development, it is important to remember that each baby develops at their own pace .
-Not all stages are achieved at a specific age, so don't worry if your child doesn't fill in all the boxes at a given age!
+Before outlining the major stages of psychomotor development, it's important to remember that every baby develops at their own pace .
+Not all stages are reached at a specific age, so don't worry if your child doesn't reach every milestone by a given age!

 From birth to 3 months 2

-At birth, the baby has archaic reflexes1, which are involuntary and automatic movements that appeared during fetal life: he squeezes his hand when you place his finger in his palm and he walks when he is held upright.
-These reflexes will disappear to give way to reflexes from 2 months .
-He can lift his head while lying on his stomach, he follows with his eyes an object or a person who moves near him and begins to babble.
-Around 3 months , he can reach out to an object and shake it for a few seconds.
+At birth, a baby possesses primitive reflexes, which are involuntary and automatic movements that appeared during fetal development: it grasps the hand when a finger is placed in its palm and it walks when held upright.
+These reflexes will disappear, giving way to more advanced reflexes from around two months of age .
+The baby can lift its head while lying on its stomach, follows an object or person moving nearby with its eyes, and begins to babble.
+Around three months , it can reach for an object and shake it for a few seconds.

 From 3 to 6 months 3

-He holds his head up, he laughs out loud when you interact with him, he learns to use his hands which allows him to discover the different parts of his body.
-He pedals with his legs and moves his arms in a more coordinated way.
-He can grab an object voluntarily, shake it and put it in his mouth.
-He loves to imitate you, smiles at his reflection in the mirror and expresses himself in syllable form.
-At 6 months , the back/stomach roll generally appears and he is able to pass an object from one hand to the other.
+He holds his head up straight, laughs heartily when you interact with him, and is learning to use his hands, which allows him to discover the different parts of his body.
+He pedals his legs and waves his arms in a more coordinated way.
+He can grasp an object intentionally, shake it, and put it in his mouth.
+He loves to imitate you, smiles at his reflection in the mirror, and expresses himself in syllables.
+At 6 months , rolling from his back to his tummy usually begins, and he is able to transfer an object from one hand to the other.

 From 6 to 9 months 4

-Between 6 and 9 months , your child learns to sit up, which shows the progression of his muscle tone.
-He turns from stomach to back and begins to crawl.
-This allows him to explore his environment more easily.
-It is also the appearance of the "thumb-index pinch", a very important stage in your baby's psychomotor development since he can grasp small objects and become more dexterous.
-He discovers that he can act on objects and understands simple sentences.
+Between 6 and 9 months , your child learns to sit up, demonstrating the progression of their muscle tone.
+They roll from their tummy to their back and begin to crawl.
+This allows them to explore their environment more easily.
+This is also when the "pincer grip" (thumb and forefinger) appears, a very important step in your baby's psychomotor development as they can grasp small objects and become more dexterous.
+They discover that they can interact with objects and understand simple phrases.

 Between 9 and 12 months 5

-Your child crawls, walks on all fours and between 9 and 12 months , he will slowly learn to stand.
-He can even sometimes move sideways while holding onto furniture.
-Don't force anything , he must explore alone!
-He points with his index finger and says goodbye with his hand, he asks to hold his spoon alone, he says his first words.
+Your child is crawling, walking on all fours, and between 9 and 12 months , will gradually learn to stand.
+They may even sometimes move sideways while holding onto furniture.
+Don't force anything ; they need to explore on their own!
+They point with their index finger and wave goodbye, ask to hold their spoon themselves, and say their first words.

 Between 12 and 18 months 6

-Your baby's psychomotor development is centered around the acquisition of walking and movement in general.
-Independent walking is acquired around 15 months , so don't worry if your child doesn't walk before 18 months!
-He climbs the stairs with help and becomes more and more independent.
-He stacks and fits simple shapes, he scribbles: his fine motor skills continue to develop.
+Your baby's psychomotor development revolves around learning to walk and moving around in general.
+Independent walking is usually achieved around 15 months , so don't worry if your child isn't walking before 18 months!
+They will climb stairs with help and become increasingly independent.
+They will stack and fit simple shapes together, and they will scribble: their fine motor skills continue to develop.

 Between 18 and 24 months 6.7

-At 18 months, he can associate 2 words and quote a few familiar images.
+At 18 months, he can combine two words and name a few familiar pictures.
 He runs and climbs everywhere!
-And actively participates in undressing himself.
-And around 2 years old , he is able to step over small obstacles or throw a ball.
-In terms of fine motor skills, he can perform more complex tasks such as screwing/unscrewing or drawing.
-This is a period when social interactions are more intense and his language is enriched.
-As parents, you will be able to promote your baby's psychomotor development by stimulating him and providing him with an environment suitable for exploration.
-But always letting him do it alone and at his own pace!
+And actively participates in getting undressed.
+Around age 2 , he's able to step over small obstacles or throw a ball.
+In terms of fine motor skills, he can perform more complex tasks like screwing/unscrewing or drawing.
+This is a period of more intense social interaction and richer language development.
+As parents, you can encourage your baby's psychomotor development by stimulating him and providing a suitable environment conducive to exploration.
+But always let him do things independently and at his own pace!

-Did you know the major stages of babies' psychomotor development?
-Come tell us your story or ask your questions at contact@biostime.fr or by private message on Instagram @biostime.inostime!
-All this will no longer hold any secrets for you!
+Were you familiar with the major stages of psychomotor development in babies?
+Share your experience or ask your questions at contact@biostime.fr or via private message on Instagram @biostime.inostime!
+You'll soon know all about it!

 Sources:

-- PMI Aube en Champagne.
-Observing and supporting children's development from 0 to 6 years old.
+7. PMI Aube en Champagne.
+Observing and supporting the development of children from 0 to 6 years old.
 The major stages of psychomotor development.
 Available here